How Reliable Are FOSS Popularity Metrics? Analyzing the Effort Required for Spoofing Common Software Popularity Metrics

-The remainder of the paper is structured as follows. \Cref{sec:incentives} discusses whether there is a need for external incentive mechanisms. \Cref{sec:centralized-vs-decentralized} compares centralized and decentralized mechanisms with the help of case studies.
-The susceptibility to fraud is examined in \Cref{sec:fraud}.
-Threats to validity and related work are discussed in \Cref{sec:threats-to-validity} and \ref{sec:related-work}.
+The remainder of the paper is structured as follows. \Cref{sec:metric-reliability} compiles common popularity metrics, collects evidence for spoofing attempts and compares the associated effort. \Cref{sec:resilience} discusses ways forward and strategies how to handle the impact of unreliable metrics.
+Related work is presented in \Cref{sec:related-work}.
 We conclude in \Cref{sec:conclusion}.